 The driver is lightweight, with a club head body made from a titanium alloy.
 The Dual Roll technology with this driver means that you get more curvature vertically at the top of the club face and less at the bottom.
 This means you get the best launch and spin when you mis-hit.

-Aerodynamics are another great feature of this driver, given the 360-degree aero technology.
+Aerodynamics is another great feature of this driver, given the 360-degree aero technology.
 There is a slightly raised pattern on the sole and crown, intended to improve aerodynamics and allow for better distance and faster speeds with the clubhead.
-With these Aero Trips, that raised pattern, airflow is kept close to the club head, minimizing any drag as you swing the club.
+With these Aero Trips, that raised pattern, airflow is kept close to the clubhead, minimizing any drag as you swing the club.

 With this driver, you will get some adjustability, unlike so many others on our list.
 You will find two adjustable CG weights so that you can tweak trajectory and ball spin.
 Those CG weights are in the front and back on the F8+ Driver.
 And as is the case with Cobra, you can use the Cobra Connect app with this driver.